 The Board makes recommendations to Scottish Ministers on individual cases and these recommendations are binding on Ministers in almost all matters.
 Decisions on compassionate release lie with the Cabinet Secretary for Justice.

-During 2015-16, Scottish Ministers referred no cases to the Board so that it could provide advice on the prisoner's suitability for release on compassionate grounds.
+During 2017-18, Scottish Ministers referred 1 case to the Board so that it could provide advice on the prisoner's suitability for release on compassionate grounds.

 Possible Grounds for Recall